Boarding week highlights life-long skills and friendships

-Established in 1886, Wenona is a non-denominational school for girls which aims to inspire graduates to become ‘Renaissance women’ who are creative, resilient, articulate and well-educated, filled with a sense of humour and a capacity for adventure.
+Established in 1886, Wenona is an independent school for girls which aims to inspire graduates to become ‘Renaissance women’ who are creative, resilient, articulate and well-educated, filled with a sense of humour and a capacity for adventure.

 National Boarding Week is on May 14 to 20.